GlobalAICommunity/Workshop-VisualInterfaceAzureMLSWine/README.md

 One important step to conduct before you can deploy this model, is eliminating the dependent variable from your model.
 When you want to make predictions based on new data, this is exactly the variable you don’t have!

-* Select the second Select Columns from Dataset module
+* Select the Select Columns from Dataset module
 * Enhance the rule, indicating that you also want to exclude the variable qualityBool

 ![Exclude dependent variable from selection](docsimages/excludeDependent.png)